Aramantos/MS1-World-Wide-Web/README.md

 “When was the internet developed and how did it come to be?”

-“This site (cern) is not easy to digest”
+“This site (CERN) is not easy to digest”

-“The original sites layout and design is quite off putting”
+“The original sites layout and design is quite off-putting”

 “When was the internet developed and how did it come to be?”